 Cosmetology Instructor Certification: Certificate Program Overview

 Becoming a cosmetology instructor is one way for a cosmetologist to advance his or her career.
-To become an instructor, a cosmetologist must complete a training program that leads to licensure.
-Qualifications vary by state but always include a set number of education and experience hours.
+To become an instructor, a cosmetologist must complete a training program that leads to licensure, sometimes called certification.
+Qualifications vary by state, but always include a set number of education and experience hours.
 Training programs usually include coursework in teaching methods, curriculum development and working with students.

 Cosmetology Instructor Certification

 A cosmetology instructor must be licensed, though some training programs are referred to as certification programs rather than licensure programs.
 Candidates must already be licensed, practicing cosmetologists who go on to learn education strategies and practical teaching skills.
 They must also have a high school diploma or its equivalent.
 Education beyond cosmetology school is necessary; aspiring cosmetology instructors need to complete a training program to qualify specifically for the cosmetology instructor certification exam, the characteristics of which vary by state.
 Some jurisdictions also honor certification transferences across state lines.

 The amount of time that it takes to complete a training program varies by state, but students often complete 1,000 hours or more of both classroom education and supervised instruction to receive a certificate and qualify for state licensure exams.
 Some states accept participation in apprenticeship programs to cover these practical hours, while others do not.
 Courses typically cover communication, assessment and cosmetology.
 These topics are exercised through written and oral lessons as well as participation in practical labs, which are also known as contact hours.

 Students obtain classroom skills that go beyond basic cosmetology practices and knowledge.
 In addition to being able to perform standard cosmetology procedures, such as hairstyling and manicures, aspiring cosmetology instructors must also be proficient in:

 - Teaching methods